TransitScreen/php-heroku-client/README.md

 - `JsonEncodingException`
 - `MissingApiKeyException`

-In addition to exceptions thrown directly from this API client, [standardized exceptions](http://docs.php-http.org/en/latest/httplug/exceptions.html) may bubble up from the HTTPlug client implementation in use.
+In addition to exceptions thrown directly from this API client, [standardized exceptions](https://www.php-fig.org/psr/psr-18/#clientexceptioninterface) may bubble up from the HTTP client.

 ## Contributing
 Pull Requests are welcome.
 Please see our [Contribution Guidelines](CONTRIBUTING.md).